Hearing aid fitting process

 Before leaving, you’ll also learn about Miracle-Ear’s industry-leading three-year warranty and the lifetime aftercare services* available when purchasing Miracle-Ear hearing aids.

-Step 8: Adjust to your new hearing aids
+Step 8: Adjust your new hearing aids

 As you leave the office, remember: you’re not alone.
 It can take time to adjust to your new hearing aids.
 With these new devices, you’ll hear in a way you haven’t heard before.
 As you go about daily life and use your hearing aids in all types of real-world settings, you may find you need to make some tweaks or adjust hearing aid settings.